An Exact and Robust Conformal Inference Method for Counterfactual and Synthetic Controls: Sufficient Conditions for Consistent Estimation

-Lemma \ref{lem: constrained LS} provides some features that are important for counterfactual inference in our setup.
+Lemma \ref{lem: constrained LS} provides several features that are important for counterfactual inference in our setup.
 First, we allow $J$ to be large relative to $T$.
-To be precise, we only require $\log J=o(T^c) $, where $c>0$ is a constant depending only on the $\beta$-mixing coefficients; see the appendix for details.
+To be precise, we only require $\log J=o(T^c) $, where $c>0$ is a constant depending only on the $\beta$-mixing coefficients; see the Appendix for details.
 This is particularly relevant for settings in which the number of (potential) control units and the number of time periods have a similar order of magnitude as in our empirical application in Section \ref{sec:application}.
-It is also important to note that the result in Lemma \ref{lem: constrained LS} does not require any sparsity assumptions on $w$, allowing for dense vectors.
-Moreover, compared to typical high-dimensional estimators (e.g., Lasso or Dantzig selector), our estimator does not require tuning parameters that can be difficult to choose in times series settings.
-Finally, we emphasize that Lemma \ref{lem: constrained LS} provides new theoretical consistency results for the canonical SC estimator in settings with potentially very many control units.
+Second, Lemma \ref{lem: constrained LS} does not rely on any sparsity assumptions on $w$, allowing for dense vectors.
+Third, compared to typical high-dimensional estimators (e.g., Lasso or Dantzig selector), our estimator does rely on tuning parameters that can be difficult to choose in times series settings.
+Finally, Lemma \ref{lem: constrained LS} provides new theoretical consistency results for the canonical SC estimator in settings with time series data and potentially very many control units.